 With the paperless eStudy, course materials are delivered to you via email.
 Course materials consist of a pdf study guide and a downloadable e-book.
 (Please note: the e-book is electronic only and is not designed to be printed.
 Course materials are delivered within one business day of order during normal business hours between 9:00 a.m. and 5:00 p.m.
 Mon-Fri.
 A 15-Hour Broker Pre-license Applied Real Estate Principles course must also be completed to satisfy the 90-hour eligibility requirement to take the state exam.)

 A scholarship is available for the Illinois REALTORS® 75-hour Broker Pre-License Topics course or 90-hour Broker Pre-License package.
 Learn more and apply at www.ilreef.org.

 We have more than 50 classroom branch locations.
 Find a class near you.

 The State of Illinois requires a proctored exam for each course.
 Students may take the proctored exams at the approved proctor location of their choice.
-Learn more about proctored exams here.
-After completing the course, the student should contact IAR at 217-529-2600 to have the exam sent to their preferred proctor location.
-Proctor locations (pdf)
+After scheduling the exam with the proctor location, the student should contact llinois REALTORS® at 217-529-2600 to have the exam sent to their preferred proctor location.
+Proctor locations | Proctored Exam FAQs.